johnny353535/yoi/docs/_pages/components/popover.md

 ### preventDefaultClick

 By default, the trigger element’s default click-event (eg. if you use `<a href="...">`) won’t fire.
-To override this behaviour, set this parameter to `false`.
+To override this behavior, set this parameter to `false`.

 ## Custom Events